hyjorc1/C_Compiler/README.md

 This project is implemented in C(clang 12.0.0), FLex(2.6.4), and GNU Bison(3.7.5).

-1. `make` will build both the documentation `developers.pdf` and the executable compiler `mycc`.
+1. `make` builds both the documentation `developers.pdf` and the executable compiler `mycc`.

-2. `make clean` will remove all generated files.
+2. `make clean` removes all generated files.

-3. `make test` will test mode 1 and 2.
+3. `make test` tests mode 1 and 2.
 For testing mode X only then `make testX`.

 ### New Features